Ernst Engelberg: Early years

-Following a childhood that encouraged political questioning, and which was overshadowed by war, post war political turmoil, and the economic disaster of the 1920s inflation, Engelberg found himself propelled towards the Young Communists, which he joined in 1928, and the Communist Party which he joined following his 21st birthday, two years later.
-His university studies took him between 1927 and 1934 to the Universities of Freiburg (briefly), Munich and Berlin, where one of his tutors was Gustav Mayer.
+Following a childhood that encouraged political questioning, and which was overshadowed by war, post-war political turmoil, and the economic disaster of the 1920s inflation, Engelberg found himself propelled towards the Young Communists, which he joined in 1928, and the Communist Party which he joined following his 21st birthday, two years later.
+His university studies took him between 1927 and 1934 to the University of Freiburg (briefly), the Ludwig-Maximilians-Universität München, and the Friedrich Wilhelm University of Berlin, where one of his tutors was Gustav Mayer.
 In addition to History, he studied Social Economics (Nationalökonomie), Philosophy and Jurisprudence.
 His doctoral dissertation was produced under the supervision of Hermann Oncken and, later, Fritz Hartung: it was concerned with Social Democracy in Germany and Chancellor Bismarck's social policy.
-By the time his dissertation was completed, however, in 1934, régime change had come to Germany, and his old history tutor, Gustav Mayer (who was Jewish), had been sacked from his university posts and persuaded to emigrate to (at this stage) the Netherlands.
+By the time his dissertation was completed, however, in 1934, régime change had come to Germany, and his old history tutor, Gustav Mayer (who was Jewish), had been sacked from his university posts and persuaded to immigrate to (at this stage) the Netherlands.
 Ernst Engelberg's turned out to be one of very few doctorates awarded for a Marxist dissertation under the Third Reich.

-Writing more than eight decades later, Engelberg's son commended the independence demonstrated by the Humboldt University scholars awarding Ernst Engelberg his doctorate in defiance of the known political preferences of the ruling party.
+Writing more than eight decades later, Engelberg's son commended the independence demonstrated by the Friedrich Wilhelm University of Berlin scholars awarding Ernst Engelberg his doctorate in defiance of the known political preferences of the ruling party.
 A few days after the traditional ceremony held on 22 February 1934 in which Engelberg orally defended his work before a committee of examiners Nemesis followed, however.
-On the evening 26 February he was arrested, and faced the régime's usual charge in such cases: Conspiracy to Commit High Treason.
+In the evening of 26 February, he was arrested, and faced the régime's usual charge in such cases: Conspiracy to Commit High Treason.
 He faced trial, with others, on 17 October 1934 and was sentenced to an eighteen-month term, which he spent in the prison at Luckau.
 He later told his son that he had considered himself lucky: if the Nazis had known that Engelberg was the Communist Party student leader identified with the cover name "Alfred", his sentence would have been spent not in a prison but in a concentration camp.